zacjones93/egghead-instructor-101-guide/03-creating-courses/create-courses.md

 Courses are what people truly love to watch.
 Humans desire information in chunks.
 They want to learn a topic in depth, but at a pace that works for them.

 For egghead, courses are the natural extension of the individual lesson.
 A course is a composed set of bite-sized lessons.
 The course itself should be bite-sized, covering a single topic in depth through a sequence of individual lessons.

+## Lesson Autonomy

-Within a course, each individual lesson should be as autonomous as possible, covering its own individual topic as independently from the other lessons in the course.
+Within a course, **each individual lesson should be as autonomous as possible**, covering its own individual topic as independently from the other lessons in the course.

+:zap: \*\*each lesson in a course should stand on its own as much as possible\*\*

+Tightly coupling lessons to a linear sequence is something we want to avoid with egghead.io courses.
+A student should be able to drop into any lesson in a course and learn a concept.

+> I have to provide context!
+The example is built step by step.
+The student will be confused.

+This is a fair statement, but we are going to consider an alternative approach.
+Instead of speaking to the user about the context we will **provide context around the video within it's HTML page the user is watching it on**.

+A course will include:

+* a list of all the other lessons in the course

+* a robust summary that can include links to pre-requisites and otehr resources
+* course notes in the form of a gitbook the community can build together
+* an "enhanced transcript" that assembles all of the transcripts for a course into a usable document that allows the user to read the entire course as a book
+* the code is provided with each lesson representing its current state and has a readme describing how to execute the code if it isn't in a Plunker
+* individual lesson summaries with links, etc...

+If you consider this context that the user is supplied, it makes the automous course within a lesson much easier to realize.
+We don't have to provide audio describing the context.
+Avoid saying "in the previous lesson" or "in a future lesson" - just get right into the concept of the lesson you are currently teaching!
+It makes a much nicer course that is more concise and allows for modular learning with minimal confusion.
 ## Course Styles

 egghead.io courses have several styles.
 The most important aspects of a course are focus and high quality examples.
 If you have those two things, the style doesn't matter.
 It definitely helps to have a plan though, and the following are excellent places to start.